lightbend-labs/dbuild/docs/src/sphinx/deploy.rst

     "publish" : [<subproject1>,<subproject2>,...]
    }

 Only the projects that completed their build succesfully will be deployed; the failed ones will be skipped with an error message.
+If there is only one project in the list, either a string or a from/publish record, the square brackets in the list can be omitted.

 sign
   If this optional section is included the artifacts will be signed with the specified key